callmesalmon/callmesalmon.github.io/books.markdown

 They are linked below.

 ## [Waiting For Marxocracy](waiting-for-marxocracy/prologue):
-A view into the political status and dicatorships of the FOSS community from the perspective of me -- a Marxist.
-This free eBook dives into FOSS-democracy, meritocracy and BDFLs and tries to lay out a reliable system which can be used by FOSS-projects worldwide while still remaining democratic.
+A view into the political landscape of FOSS and IT as a whole.
-It's a manifesto of sorts, but also an analysis.
+In this book, I explore concepts such as democracy, oligarchy and corporate interest with a FOSS spin to it.
+I also try to design an ultimate governing system for FOSS and IT as a whole.
+This book also serves as a manifesto of sorts.

 [![Waiting for Marxcocracy](/images/wfm-cover.png)](/)